firefly-oss/lib-common-web/README.md

 The library automatically adds idempotency support to all POST, PUT, and PATCH endpoints.
 This means:

-1. The `Idempotency-Key` header is automatically added to the OpenAPI documentation for these endpoints
+1. The `X-Idempotency-Key` header is automatically added to the OpenAPI documentation for these endpoints
 2. Requests with the same idempotency key will only be processed once
 3. Subsequent requests with the same key will receive the cached response